slsa-framework/slsa/docs/spec/v1.0/levels.md

 <dt>Benefits<dd>

-For package maintainers:
+All of [Build L2], plus:

--   Prevents tampering of the artifact during or after the build.
+-   Prevents tampering during the build---by maintainers, compromised credentials, or other tenants.

--   Reduces impact of compromised upload credentials.
+-   Greatly reduces the impact of compromised package upload credentials by requiring attacker to perform a difficult exploit of the build process.

-For consumers:

--   Greatly increases confidence that the package was built from the declared source.
+-   Provides strong confidence that the package was built from the official source and build process.

-For large organizations and enterprises:

--   Reduces risk that a compromised credential or rogue maintainer bypassed the official change management system.

 </dl>
 </section>